Termite Inspection Service in Connecticut

 Common names include anobiids, lyctids, and bostrichids with about 310 species in the United States.
 The most common of these are the Anobiids.
 They primarily attach the sapwood of softwoods and hardwoods, structural timbers, lumber, and manufactured products.
 Higher moisture content is desirable for beetle development.
 Some adults are attracted to light and may be found at windows, etc.

-All of the above insects are more likely to enter a home that has humid or damp conditions.
-This may not be noticeable to the average person.
-This is why you hire a professional so that we help determine if they are present or if there are conducive conditions for them to enter.
-We understand all aspects of building sciences which allows us to do a better job in these disciplines than many other trades people.
+The aforementioned insects are more likely to enter a home that has humid or damp conditions.
+This may not be noticeable to the average person which is why it’s important to hire a professional to help determine if they are present or if there are conducive conditions for them to enter.
+Our inspectors understand all aspects of building sciences which allows us to do a better job in detecting insect problems that others may not.